24Vrushali/-iNeuron-ML-Assignments/README.md

 # -iNeuron-ML-Assignments
-All the ML assignments from iNeuron ML course is uploaded here.
+All the Python and ML assignments from iNeuron ML course is uploaded here.